Three ways to do a two-way ANOVA with Python

 data = pd.read_csv(datafile)Code language: Python (python)

-It can be good to explore data before continuing with the inferential statistics. statsmodels has methods for visualizing factorial data.
+It can be helpful to explore the data before proceeding with inferential statistics. statsmodels has methods for visualizing factorial data.
 We are going to use the method interaction_plot.

 fig = interaction_plot(data.dose, data.supp, data.len,